hamidfarmani/IMM/README.md

 Interactions between MongoDB and MySQL in Grails/Groovy
 =======================================================
-**version 2.0.0**
+**version 3.1.0**
+The MongoDB would get some mock data during the first-run.
 You can import your json files dynamically into MySQL database using dynamic domain calls.
 You can also get all properties of MongoDB with downloading a json file.